allen-munsch/benchmark-django-fastapi/readme.md

 - unless the majority of your codebase is async capable, and you're using an async ORM, etc

-CAVEAT 2 ( who gives a sh**, I just want to try out fastapi ):
+CAVEAT 2 ( honk honk, I just want to try out fastapi ):

-Alright, alright.
-I also tried this.

 Keep the legacy code the same and run the WSGI app with ASGI mounted, using a werkzeug DispatcherMiddleware.
 That way all of the monkeypatched gevent/eventlet stuff basically works the same.